 The diabetes plate method is a simple way to plan meals and manage the amount of carbohydrate you eat.
 Put non-starchy vegetables on half your plate.
 Add protein foods, like meat or meat substitutes, on a fourth of the plate.
 Put carbohydrate foods, like grains, starchy vegetables, beans, fruit, and milk and yogurt, on the final fourth of the plate.
 Choose water or another low-calorie beverage to drink with your meal.

 How to use a plate format

 - Half the plate is non-starchy vegetables.
-This is about the size of your closed fist, although you can go back for seconds on these foods.
-Examples are broccoli, green beans, carrots, mushrooms, tomatoes, cauliflower, spinach, peppers, and salad greens.
+Some examples are broccoli, carrots, cauliflower, mushrooms, peppers, and salad greens.